25 Photos That Show Reasons Why Women Live Longer Than Men.

 The word holy is derived from the medieval English hal, an 11th century word that is the root to such contemporary words as health, hale, whole and holy.
 Obviously, holiness is more than an esoteric spiritual attribute, and it relates to more than merely the invisible.
 Holiness involves the completion in all parts of the human being.
 As the Holy Spirit rebuilds you to the depths of your being ...

-*Your physical body, habits and conditions can become disciplined, recovering to well-being (kept healthy).
+*Your spirit can be revived to life in God (made holy). *Your soul can be restored in mind and emotions (made whole). *Your physical body, habits and conditions can become disciplined, recovering to well-being (kept healthy).

 Now, doesn't holiness look like a far more desirable goal, even a practical, attainable reality?